OPC-Router/opc-ua-umati-mssql-grafana/README.md

 A system with Docker and OPC Router Management installed is a prerequisite for the project.
 This same system is required to have internet access.
 If you don't have Docker installed yet, you can download it [here](https://www.docker.com/get-started).
 The OPC Router Management can be found on our [website](https://www.opc-router.com/#test-now).

-After the OPC Router Management and Docker are installed download the repository and put it onto the docker system.
-Open up a commandline and navigate to the downloaded directory.
+After the OPC Router Management and Docker are installed open up a commandline and enter the following:

-Run 'docker-compose up -d' and observe docker downloading te necessary data and launching the containers.
+Windows:
+'$(Invoke-WebRequest https://raw.githubusercontent.com/OPC-Router/opc-ua-umati-mssql-grafana/main/setup.sh -Headers @{'Authorization' = 'token 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'; 'Accept' = 'application/vnd.github.v3.raw'}).Content | bash -'

+Linux:
+'curl -sSLf https://raw.githubusercontent.com/OPC-Router/opc-ua-umati-mssql-grafana/main/setup.sh -H 'Authorization: token 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' -H 'Accept: application/vnd.github.v3.raw' | bash -'

 This process may take up to a couple of minutes.

 Now all nessecery components are ready to use.